hturnbull93/makers_notes/skills_workshops/stuff_id_tell_my_younger_self.md

 Use libraries for:

-- Time - trouble with leap years, leap seconds, timeshifts (bst), before epoch.
+- Time - trouble with leap years, leap seconds, timezone changes (e.g. bst), before epoch.
 - Money - (do not use floating point!!)
 - Threads - avoid unless you really really have to.
 - Logging - to logfiles etc. console.log is synchronous, so if you do a lot of logging you block the thread a lot.